Accidental death benefits and virus transmission

 Central to the SCC’s determination was a distinction between accident and disease, specifically diseases that arise in the “ordinary course of events.”
 This distinction was expressed in the case law and authorities that separated the concept of accident, meaning something fortuitous and unexpected, from something “proceeding from natural causes.”
 The SCC agreed injury caused by accident was historically considered the antithesis of a “bodily infirmity caused by disease in the ordinary course of events.”

 That Gibbens’ paralysis was an unexpected consequence of the virus was acknowledged; however, it occurred as a normal incident or consequence of the disease.
 Transmission followed the normal method by which sexually transmitted diseases replicate (by having sex) and thus the bodily injury proceeded from natural causes.

 To conclude Gibbens’ acquisition of herpes was “an accident,” despite any mishap or trauma other than the acquisition of a sexually transmitted disease in the ordinary way would, according to the SCC, be contrary to the intent of the policy as it would add sexually transmitted diseases to the critical diseases specified in the group policy.

 This is part one of a two-part series.
-Part two will continue to examine the SCC’s approach to coverage for infectious disease in Gibbens and how it may relate to COVID-19.
+Part two: SCC’s approach to viral disease: COVID-19.

 Helen D.K.
 Friedman is a partner at Miller Thomson LLP in a focused practice on the defence of first-party insurance claims.
 She provides strategic advice in statutory accident beneﬁts, coverage disputes, litigation, and life and disability claims.
 Friedman speaks and writes on legal developments in insurance regulation.